coverclock/com-diag-hazer/ISSUES.md

 discussion groups (like the Time Nuts mailing list) that advise separating GPS antennas by ten centimeters (based on the GPS L1 wavelength) or more.

+## NMEA 0183 4.11

+The National Marine Electronics Association (NMEA) 0183 standard describes the output of virtually every GNSS device by any manufacturer ever.
+NMEA recently issued version 4.11 of this standard.
+Previous versions of 0183 cost hundreds of dollars, which was expensive but within my price range.
+The NMEA web site ```nmea.org``` as of 2023-05-06 had this to say about the 4.11 standard.

+    The NMEA 0183 Interface Standard has a tiered pricing system based on industry group.
+Being that NMEA is a marine electronics industry association, NMEA does not issue memberships to non marine entities.
+All non marine companies must purchase the NMEA 0183 standard based on the industry their company serves.
+NMEA will verify this information.
+Additionally, Associate memberships (individuals) cannot
+    join NMEA specifically to get the member discount on interface standards purchases, as there is no way for NMEA to verify the intended industry group use of the standard.
+Due to copyright and licensing, the NMEA 0183 Standard is not sold via an online store.
+Customers must email info@nmea.org or call 410-975-9425 to purchase via credit card or bank wire.
+Upon payment and verification, NMEA will email a secure download link to the purchaser in pdf format.
+NMEA 0183 pricing is as follows:
+    NMEA 0183- Marine Industry  $1000 (NMEA Member), $2000 (non member) NMEA 0183- Government / Industrial / Testing  $7,500
+    NMEA 0183- Consumer Electronics  $10,000

+Charging thousands of dollars for the 0183 standard places is outside of my price range, or indeed the price range of virtually any individual for which, like me, GNSS is a side gig or a hobby.
+Heck, I don't even know which category I would be in.